Jordyn Huitema

-Jordyn Pamela Huitema (/'haitIm@/ HY-tim-ə; born May 8, 2001) is a Canadian professional soccer player who plays as a forward for National Women's Soccer League club Seattle Reign FC and the Canada national team.
+Jordyn Pamela Huitema (/'haitIm@/ HY-tim-ə; born May 8, 2001) is a Canadian professional soccer player who plays as a forward for Chicago Stars FC of the National Women's Soccer League (NWSL) and the Canada national team.

 Huitema made her senior national team debut at age 15 and scored her first international goal at 16, drawing headlines as a potential future star.
 She was a member of the Canada squad that won the nation's first gold in women's soccer at the 2020 Summer Olympics.

 Early life

 Huitema was born in Chilliwack, British Columbia, 100 kilometres (60 mi) east of Vancouver.
 She began playing soccer at four years of age with Chilliwack FC.
 She attended middle school at Rosedale Middle School in Chilliwack.
 She attended Burnaby Central Secondary as part of the Whitecaps FC Girls Elite REX program.
 While in the program she befriended future Canadian national teammate Julia Grosso.
 Her brother, Brody, was a member of the Vancouver Whitecaps Residency program and played for Duke University.
 Her second brother, Trent, played ice hockey in the Saskatchewan Junior Hockey League for the Humboldt Broncos.